Anchor PDAs and Accounts

 of the executing program.

-for an account initialized and owned by
+When determining the value of space for an account initialized and owned by

 the executing Anchor program, remember that the first 8 bytes are reserved for